13 Tips for the Cheapest Life Insurance in the UK

-Whether you choose to take out a life insurance policy because you have a new-born child, or because you recently bought your first house, it’s important to do everything you can to reduce the cost of your premiums before you get cover.
+Whether you choose to take out a life insurance policy because you have a new-born child, or because you recently bought your first house, it’s important to use our life insurance advice in order to do everything you can to reduce the cost of your premiums before you get cover.

 Smokers are likely to pay as much as 100% more than the equivalent non-smoker for their life insurance, as a result of the well-known and proven health risks associated.

 That could be as much as £75 more per month in premiums for a comprehensive package in the UK, which is enough to put anyone off smoking!

 You’ll always be asked if you smoke when you take out insurance, even if it’s for an over 50s plan with no medical check, but it’s imperative that you’re truthful (see tip 12).